spendierk/pytket-bricks/make your own PyTKET bricks set/README.md

 - 23 white 2x2 bricks, i.e. from Brick Owl [here](https://www.brickowl.com/catalog/lego-brick-2-x-2-3003-6223).
 - 23 white 2x2 tiles, i.e. from Brick Owl [here](https://www.brickowl.com/catalog/lego-tile-2-x-2-with-groove-3068).
 - one Baseplate (about 32x16), i.e. from Brick Owl [here](https://www.brickowl.com/catalog/lego-baseplate-16-x-32-2748).
-- print the Main Sticker Sheet below (The size of each sticker should be 0.62 by 0.62 inches.)
-You can print the stickes on a transparent/clear vinyl sticker sheet paper using a regular printer.
+- print the Main Sticker Sheet below (Each sticker should be 0.62 by 0.62 inches.)
+You can print the stickers on transparent/clear vinyl sticker sheet paper using a regular printer.
 ![image](https://user-images.githubusercontent.com/106914305/221366819-55f96e5e-cfce-415f-b686-a54a1a07e617.png)

 ## Assembly